kittykittycatnip/sparklecarearchive/README.md

 4.  right-click the new version. click 'save image as...', and hit save.
 5.  done!

-NOTE: that doesn't always work because as of a few months ago (i think?) tumblr has started using different urls for image files, but it seems rather random which ones are given new ones and which ones keep the 500/1280 format
+please note that doesn't always work because as of a few months ago (i think?) tumblr has started using different urls for image files, but it seems rather random which ones are given new ones and which ones keep the 500/1280 format! always better to try at least

+I AM NOT AFFILIATED WITH THE ZANY CLOWN POSSE OR THE COMIC ITSELF! i am merely a very dedicated fan with a strong passion for archival, media preservation and easy access.

+have a good day! ✨❤️🧡💛💚💙💜✨